 A: I endorse and use Sonivox MI sounds.
 I also use sound libraries and synth plugins from Chris Hein (Best Service), Spectrasonics, EastWest Quantum Leap, Rob Papen, Ample Sound and Native Instruments.
-I use Toontrack and Steven Slate sampled kits for my drum sounds.
+I use Toontrack for my drum sounds.

 Q: What hardware and software do you use for recording?

 A: I use Cakewalk Sonar by Bandlab.
-The sound card on my main Digital Audio Workstation is a Universal Audio Apollo Twin USB.
-My secondary DAW uses a Focusrite Scarlett sound card.
+To capture audio I use a Universal Audio Apollo Twin USB.
 I monitor on Mackie H824s in my studio.
 The rest of the time I use Beyerdynamic DT 770 Pro, Sony MDR 7506 and Sony MDR V-600 headphones.
 My computers are custom built by ADK Pro Audio.

 Q: I’ve never heard of you.
 Are you famous or something?